Barbados

 General Visa Requirements:

-Many nationalities, including UK, EU, US, Canada, and Australia passport holders, may enter visa-free for short stays, typically for up to 90 days, although some nationalities may be granted longer stays on arrival.
-The permitted stay is confirmed by Immigration on entry and stamped in the passport.
-Work activities are not permitted on visitor status without approval.
-Stays involving paid work, extended filming, or long stays generally require work authorisation and/or immigration approval.
+Barbados is not part of the Schengen Area.
+Many nationalities, including UK, EU, US, Canadian, Australian and other passport holders, may enter Barbados visa-free for short stays, typically for up to 90 days.
+Some nationalities may be granted longer stays on entry, depending on immigration assessment.
+The permitted length of stay is confirmed by Barbados Immigration on arrival and stamped in the traveller’s passport.
+Visitor status does not automatically allow paid work.
+Stays involving paid production work, extended filming activity, or long-term crew presence generally require work authorisation and / or immigration approval before filming begins.
+Professional filming activity should be checked with Barbados Immigration, a local production partner, and the relevant production support bodies before crew travel.

 Required Documents: